Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Methods

 However, generating relational definitions for all pairs of mentions quickly explodes; for instance, in the \textsc{SciCo} test set this would entail 564,352 unique pairs for which we would need to generate definitions, where each mention contains multiple contexts from papers as well as the surrounding paragraph.
 On the other hand, singleton definitions may be computed offline for individual mentions and stored and retrieved efficiently.
 Thus, in order to make the relational definition generation process feasible, we create a two-stage method in which the first stage consists of using singleton definitions to efficiently filter the space of possible candidates, and in the second stage we create relational definitions only for a small subset of candidates.
 This approach broadly takes after the common retrieve-and-rerank pipeline often used in information retrieval systems \cite{linpretrained} and also cascade approaches to link prediction \cite{safavicascader}.

 More formally, for each mention $m_i \in M$ and each candidate $m_j$ we use singleton definition augmentation to compute likelihood scores $f(\mathcal{D}(m_i, m_j))$ (each prediction of the model is a logit of size 4).
 We first filter out pairs for which the model predicted \textit{none} (no relationship).
 Then, for each $f(\mathcal{D}(m_i, m_j))$ we compute the softmax probabilities and rank the predictions based on the model's confidence in its assigned relation.
-We set a threshold value, $\theta$, and for each mention $m_i$, we generate relational definitions solely for the top pairs of mentions for which $f(\mathcal{D}(m_i, m_j)) \geq \theta$.
+We set a threshold value $\theta$ to select the top 25\% pairs as a tradeoff between accuracy and computational efficiency; we compare different values of this threshold on the \emph{Hard-10} subset in Appendix \ref{app:ablation}).
+For each mention $m_i$, we generate relational definitions solely for the top pairs of mentions for which $f(\mathcal{D}(m_i, m_j)) \geq \theta$.

 \paragraph{\texttt{GPT-4o} based definition generation} In addition to the RAG-based approach, we explore the use of \texttt{GPT-4o} \cite{gpt4o} for generating definitions.
 This method leverages the model's extensive parametric knowledge without incorporating external context retrieval.
 Specifically, for each mention $m_i$, we provide \texttt{GPT-4o} with the passage surrounding $m_i$ denoted as $\phi_{m_i}$.
 Unlike the RAG pipeline, this approach does not utilize additional context from external sources.
 While this method simplifies the definition generation process, it may reduce the quality of generated definitions, as we explore further in Sections \ref{sub-sec:results} and \ref{sec:qual}; it also substantially increases costs.